davidfashbinder/final_project/Readme.md

 ## Database
 Please follow [these](https://github.com/davidfashbinder/final_project/blob/master/DB%20Instructions.md) instructions to load the database using pgAdmin.

+You can view a copy of our ERD to get a better understanding of the relationships between tables [here]

 ## Machine Learning Model
 Please read a detailed breakdown of our machine learning model [here](https://github.com/davidfashbinder/final_project/blob/master/Machine%20Learning%20Info.md)